Redocly/redoc/docs/redoc-vendor-extensions.md

 ###### How to use with Redoc
 Redoc uses this vendor extension to solve name-clash issues with the standard `discriminator`.
-Value of this field specifies the field which will be used as a extended discriminator.
+Value of this field specifies the field which is used as an extended discriminator.
 Redoc displays definition with selectpicker using which user can select value of the `x-extendedDiscriminator`-marked field.
 Redoc displays the definition derived from the current (using `allOf`) and has `enum` with only one value which is the same as the selected value of the field specified as `x-extendedDiscriminator`.